dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 > Jars is a feature to set aside money, and keep it separate from your main account, for future use.
 The rates are no different to holding a regular currency in your main account.

 Every month lately I add between £1 and £2, which will take years, honestly because I do not want it so much.
 In the past for a similar item, when I thought wanted it more, I had added amounts around £10.
 When enough money are accumulated to purchase the item needs to be evaluated if it will get purchased for real or not.
-If not, I usually invest the amount - gift to future self - or clean up some other purchases.
+If not, I usually invest the amount - gift to future self - or move forward some other purchases possibly in another jar.
 Either way it goes off the list.

 ## ... and That's It